mnvr/mars/xfce.md

 ## Panel

-The panel(s) are eminently customizable, but the format doesn't lend it much to scripting.
-Customizing it using the settings app, stashing the resultant `~/.config/xfce4/xfconf/xfce-perchannel-xml/xfce4-panel.xml` and replacing it when not logged in is perhaps the easiest approach in the vanilla setup.
+The panel(s) are customizable, but the format isn't easily to change using commands.
+Customizing it using the settings app, stashing the resultant `~/.config/xfce4/xfconf/xfce-perchannel-xml/xfce4-panel.xml` and replacing it when not logged in simplest approach I've found.